How Do I Backup an External Hard Drive For FREE?

 Using command-line tools such as Xcopy and Robocopy to back up your external hard to your backup location will simplify the process and remove most human error.

-Xcopy and Robocopy are powerful tools that come as built-in software in Windows.
-Compared to Xcopy, Robocopy offers more features, such as control during the copy, including hidden files, compression, backup only modifed files, and encryption.
+Xcopy and Robocopy are potent tools that come as built-in software in Windows.
+Compared to Xcopy, Robocopy offers more features, such as control during the copy, including hidden files, compression, backup-only modified files, and encryption.

 You must have some basic technical skills to utilise these tools effectively.
-Both tools can be accessed through the Windows operating system’s command prompt without installing additional software.
+However, you can access both tools through the Windows command prompt without installing additional software.

 Option #3: Using Third Party Backup Software

-Third-party backup applications (there are a gazillion of them) can make backing up your data even more straightforward for you.
+Third-party backup applications can make backing up your data even more straightforward.

-There are great free software applications like Microsoft OneDrive, DropBox or Google Drive within a specified storage limit.
+Great free software applications like Microsoft OneDrive, DropBox or Google Drive exist within a specified storage limit.

-This backup software can sync all the data of one external hard to the other.
-This software can do full, incremental or differential backup processes of your data, such as files and folders.
+This backup software can sync all the data from one external hard drive to the other.
+It can also perform fullincremental, or differential backup processes for your data, such as files and folders.

-Cloud storage is the most reliable locations for storing data.
+Cloud storage is the most reliable location for storing data.
 It has been a lucrative business for companies such as Google, which prides itself on “Google Drive” as a cloud storage service.
-Usually, cloud computing services are meant to provide user comfort for the masses and are managed by the service provider.
+Typically, cloud computing services aim to provide user comfort for the masses, and the service provider manages them.

-Cloud data storage is handled by physical data centres that run the virtual storage space.
-These data centres have various servers, giving users good space to store their data.
+Physical data centres run the virtual storage space for Cloud data storage.
+These data centres have various servers, giving users good data storage space.
 These services, which allow the user to store data online on a platform, are cloud storage services.

-In a cloud storage service, users are provided with limited space, which can be increased with a paid plan.
+In a cloud storage service, the provider offers users limited space, which users can increase with a paid plan.
 Through this space, users can upload data from anywhere, whether on computers or mobile devices.

-Cloud storage’s most significant feature is that it is digital and can maintain data more efficiently than physical storage devices, which are prone to data loss due to damage.
-Cloud storage is also cost-effective, so you don’t need to buy costly external hard drives to maintain data.
+Cloud storage’s foremost usefulness is that it is digital and will keep track of data more than physical storage devices do in the event of data loss due to hardware depreciation.
+To this end, cloud storage is cost-efficient; therefore, there is no need to incur costly storage devices, so you don’t need to buy expensive external hard drives to maintain data.

 Method #3: Using Third Party Devices

 While the above methods are commonplace, other options still exist.
 You can use USB flash drives or NAS (Network Attached Storage).
-These methods are less efficient than the ones mentioned above because you mist remember to backup.
+These methods are less efficient than the ones mentioned above because you need to remember to back up.

 USB flash drives can act as external hard drives.
-These can be cost-effective when compared to external hard drives.
-USB flash drives are also easier to carry around due to being compact in size.
+Due to their compact size, they can be cost-effective and more accessible to carry around.
 However, USB’s storage space is limited compared to an external hard drive.

 Therefore, while a USB flash drive can serve as a secondary storage device, it may only be able to store some of the critical data you may want.
-But if you wish only to back up specific data, then a USB is it because it is portable and cheap.
+But if you wish only to back up specific data, then a USB is the way to go because it is portable and cheap.

 Security is essential to consider while performing an external hard drive backup.
 You must implement encryption and password protection for all backups to strengthen the integrity and safety of stored information.
 Data admins can implement effective encryption and password-key protection along with the following steps: